Bathroom Plumbing Southwark — Verified Bathroom Plumbers

 Compliance is typically handled via building control or, where applicable, a competent person scheme.
 Your plumber should confirm whether the scope of work requires notification and how this will be handled before work begins.

-Purpose-built flats across SE1, SE16 and SE17 typically have a shared soil stack serving multiple floors.
-Waste runs must be designed to connect correctly to the existing stack — confirm access and stack location with your managing agent or building manager before agreeing to any waste repositioning work.
+Purpose-built flats and 1960s-80s estate stock — SE1, SE5, SE15, SE16, SE17.
+Many flats across the borough have a shared soil stack serving multiple floors.
+Waste runs must connect correctly to the existing stack — confirm access and stack position with your managing agent or building manager before agreeing to any waste repositioning.
+The location of the existing stack often determines what’s practical to move.

 We recommend a site visit from your plumber before agreeing to any scope involving pipework repositioning — the existing layout significantly affects both time and cost.